hohaidang2000/three-js-se04-14/README.md

 ### Both Exam
 - will resize the window
 - show performence
+- orbit control.
+Shift+ leftmouse to move upward,downward, side to side.
+Leftmouse, middlemouse to rotate the camera

 ### Exam2 model creating
 - selected mesh or mesh that under the pointer will have transparent material